-When thinking about utilizing a courtyard in your design you should take the following into consideration: budget, convenience and placement of a grill, smoker, or a pizza oven, shelter (is an overhang possible to protect and shade windows and doors?), rainwater collection and drainage, irrigation, hardscape, landscape, built-ins, running utility lines, and lighting hook ups.
+When thinking about utilizing a courtyard in your design, you should consider the following: budget, convenience and placement of a grill, smoker, or a pizza oven, shelter (is an overhang possible to protect and shade windows and doors?), rainwater collection and drainage, irrigation, hardscape, landscape, built-ins, running utility lines, and lighting hookups.

-The courtyard at Logan Certified features a deck constructed from cedar decking that is at the same floor level as the interior space.
-There is plenty of space for a dinning table, additional seating and a kitchen work area.
+The courtyard at Logan Certified features a deck constructed from cedar decking at the same floor level as the interior space.
+There is plenty of space for a dining table, additional seating, and a kitchen work area.
 A step down from the deck lands you in a bluestone paver area and landscaping.
 For its conical shape, we chose a White River Birch for the main tree.
-Birch is a quick growing tree and the size is perfect for a compact outdoor space.
-In the mix, there’s also a Mugo Pine, yucca plants, prickly pear and the shaded area is planted with ferns and wild ginger.
-The flora was selected for their durability and the fact that Bosco, the office cat, won’t eat them.
+Birch is a quick growing tree, and the size is perfect for a compact outdoor space.
+In the mix, there’s also a Mugo Pine, yucca plants, prickly pear, and the shaded area is planted with ferns and wild ginger.
+The flora was selected for their durability and the fact that Bosco, the office cat, won’t devour them.

-Below grade is where the rainwater is collected and dispersed back into the landscape though a large underground tank.
+Below grade is where the rainwater is collected and dispersed back into the landscape through a large underground tank.
 The Flo-Well Kit takes in water during a rain event and then leeches it back into the soil underground.
-Additionally, we installed an area drain that is connected to the City sewer and serves as an emergency backup.
-To ensure that the all the plants get their required dose of water, an automated irrigation system rounds out the figuration.
+Additionally, we installed an area drain connected to the City sewer and serves as an emergency backup.
+To ensure all the plants get their required water dose, an automated irrigation system rounds out the figuration.